% aerolab agi help

 aerolab agi destroy

-is set to 1 hour.
+AGI instances are tuned for cost saving by default.
+The --proxy-max-uptime is by default set to 24 hours, and --proxy-max-inactive is set to 1 hour.
 When one of these limits is breached, the AGI instance will poweroff and enter a stopped state.

-feature will only stop the node if the following conditions are met:
+The max-inactive feature will only stop the node if the following conditions are met:

-Following an instance stop, it can be started again when it is needed with aerolab agi start
+Following an instance stop, it can be started again when it is needed with aerolab agi start.

 At time, the aerospike logs provided may be large and span large dates, for example the last 6 months.
 In this case, log ingest may take a while.
 In order to speed this up, and provide a better overall experience, the user can select a time range for the statistic import to the storage database.
 This willl greatly improve the ingest speed as well as grafana responsiveness.